 The Complex Care Program provides holistic wrap-around care for children with medical complexity, and their families.
 Our program leverages partnership with parents and families to provide goal-oriented, clinical care and a medical home for children who are technologically dependent, with multiple medical needs.

-Working in collaboration with satellite partners, we have grown to include seven satellite clinics (Michael Garron Hospital, North York General Hospital, Credit Valley Hospital, Orillia Soldier’s Memorial Hospital, Royal Victoria Hospital, Peterborough Regional Health Centre, Timmins Hospital, Scarborough Health Networks, Grandview Kids, and Southlake Regional Health Centre) and care for over 500 children across the region.
+Working in collaboration with satellite partners, we have grown to include seven satellite clinics (Michael Garron Hospital, North York General Hospital, Credit Valley Hospital, Orillia Soldier’s Memorial Hospital, Royal Victoria Hospital, Peterborough Regional Health Centre, Timmins Hospital, Scarborough Health Networks, Grandview Kids, and Southlake Regional Health Centre, Oak Valley Health) and care for over 500 children across the region.

 We are a partnership program with Complex Care Kids Ontario, developing standards and clinical pathways for children with medical complexity.